cassiejayne/Quantum_Transfer_Learning/README.md

 **Quantum without Entangling Gates: Accuracy**

 This code prepares each system, one with the original quantum processing unit and one with a modified quantum processing unit without entangling gates, and then trains and tests the model to determine the best test accuracy.
 The system is reset and re-trained 100 times, and all the best test accuracy values are presented in a histogram.
-This code took about 50 hours to run on my machine, and the results are posted in the results folder under “ Quantum without Entangling Gates: Accuracy results”.

 **Quantum without Entangling Gates: Efficiency**